bairblog/bairblog.github.io/_posts/2020-11-18-evolvegraph.md

 Here we emphasize the efforts to encourage diverse and multi-modal trajectory prediction and generation.
 In our framework, the uncertainty and multi-modality mainly come from three aspects:
 - First, in the decoding process, we output Gaussian mixture distributions indicating that there are several possible modalities at the next step.
 We only sample a single Gaussian component at each step based on the component weights which indicate the probability of each modality.
 - Second, different sampled trajectories will lead to different interaction graph evolution.
 Evolution of interaction graphs contributes to the multi-modality of future behaviors, since different underlying relational structures enforce different regulations on the system behavior and lead to various outcomes.
 - Third, directly training such a model, however, tends to collapse to a single mode.
 Therefore, we employ an effective mechanism to mitigate the mode collapse issue and encourage multi-modality.
-During training, we run the decoding process d times, which generates d trajectories for each agent under specific scenarios.
+During training, we run the decoding process d times, which generates $$d$$ trajectories for each agent under specific scenarios.
 We only choose the prediction hypothesis with the minimal loss for backpropagation, which is the most likely to be in the same mode as the ground truth.
 The other prediction hypotheses may have much higher loss, but it doesn’t necessarily imply that they are implausible.
 They may represent other potential reasonable modalities.

 ## Experiments
 We highlight the results of two case studies on a synthetic physics system and an urban driving scenario.
 More experimental details and case studies on pedestrians and sports players can be found in <a href="https://papers.nips.cc/paper/2020/hash/e4d8163c7a068b65a64c89bd745ec360-Abstract.html">our paper</a>.